jason05hao/contactMvc/README.md

 ```
 postgre_db.bat
 ```
-the first password is your database admin password the second and third password is welcome
+The first password is your database admin password and the second and third password is welcome

 Or you can run the sql scripts in the folder src\main\webapp\WEB-INF\sql directly